lidangzzz/Leetcode-on-Hedgehog-Lab/README.md

 # Leetcode-on-Hedgehog-Lab
-Solve Leetcode problems and execute in browser in Hedgehog Lab
+Solve Leetcode problems in JavaScript and execute in browser in Hedgehog Lab